How we use your information

 This privacy notice tells you what to expect when Develop Training Limited (DTL) collects personal information.
 It applies to information we collect about:

 We use a third-party provider, Hubspot, to deliver our newsletters and mailshots.
-We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our newsletter.
-For more information, please see https://legal.hubspot.com/privacy-policy.
+All those who receive our emails have clearly opted-in to receive such communications and are free to unsubscribe from them at any time.
+We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our communications.

 Security and performance